mhofmann-Khoury/knit_script/README.md

 }
 ```

+### Machine vs Sheet Needles
+KnitScript uses the same notation as knitout to specify a needle (e.g., `f1`, `b2`).
+In this gauging schema using those values will assume you are indexing into the sheet, not the whole machine bed.
+So at `Gauge = 2`, when `Sheet == 0` `f1` will actually produce the needle `f2` on the machine bed.
+Set `Sheet==1` and `f1` will produce `f3` on the machine bed.
+But what if you want to access a needle on a different Sheet or you actually mean a specific needle on the machine bed?

+You can access a needle from a specific sheet by accessing them with dot notation.
+Similar to needles, sheets can be specified as `s#` (e.g., `s2` is the sheet at index 2).
+So, regardless of the value of `Sheet`, we can access the front needle at index 1 of sheet 2 by writing `s2.f1`.

+You can access a needle on the machine bed, regardless of the sheet and gauging schema with the keyword `machine`.
+So to get the real `f1` we write `machine.f1`.
+Side note: the keyword `machine` access the machine state of the interpreter directly, so if you can take full control of that state as though you are writing python code.

+If you want to know the sheet of a given needle you can also get this from `machine` as follows: `machine.sheet_of(n)`

 ### Layering Sheets
 In the prior example there is an implicit layering of sheets used to form a tube.
 The first (front) layer of the tube is knit on sheet 0 and the second (back) layer of the tube is knit on sheet 1.
 But what if we don't want to keep this layering consistent across the whole set of needles on a sheet?
-For example, we could split our tube into two pieces with the first sheet in front for half the needles and in the back for the second half of needles.
+For example, we could split our tube into two pieces with the first sheet in front of half the needles and in the back for the second half of needles.

-You can explictly set the layer of a given needle using `push` statements, the last knit script control structure we will go over.
+You can explicitly set the layer of a given needle using `push` statements, the last knit script control structure we will go over.

 By default, each needle will be on the same layer as the sheet it is on.
 For example, at `Gauge=2` the needles on sheet 0 (even needles) will be on layer 0 (the front layer) and the needles on sheet 1 (odd needles) will be on layer 1 (the back layer).